PawelKulawiak/zeif-test/_posts/2022-01-06-Beitrag-2022-1-musterfrau.md

 title:  "Inklusion und Implusion in der Schule"
 date:   2022-01-06
 categories: jekyll update
-author: Musterfrau et al.
+author:
+  - John Doe^[Institution One, john@example.org]
+  - Jane Doe^[Institution Two, jane@example.org]
 ---

-post in your `_posts` directory.
+in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: